How to Create Zip Archives in C# Without 3rd Party Libraries

 }

-Unfortunately at the time of writing Microsoft did not implement zip passwords or encryption into the create zip archives fucntions of System.IO.Compression tools, for this you will need a third party extension or package.
-Hopefully Microsoft will release an update with passwords and encryption built in.
+Unfortunately at the time of writing Microsoft did not implement zip passwords or encryption into the create zip archives functions of System.IO.Compression tools, for this you will need a third party extension or package.
+Microsoft will release an update with built-in passwords and encryption.

 There are no comments yet.
 Why not get the discussion started?